List of Oshi no Ko characters: Mem-cho

-Strawberry Productions
+Ichigo Productions

 Ichigo Saitō

 Ichigo Saitō (斎藤 壱護, Saitō Ichigo) is the president of Strawberry Productions.
 He is the husband of Miyako Saitō.
 Ichigo was responsible for the recruitment of Ai Hoshino to B-Komachi.
 He acts as the caretaker for Aqua and Ruby after Ai's death.
 Soon after Ai's death, he disappeared for a decade until Ruby tracked him down in order to get advice on her own plans for revenge on her mother's killer.
 Soon after, he was tracked down by Aqua as well, and expressing a fellow desire for revenge on the killer, assists Aqua with his plans.

 Miyako Saitō

 Miyako Saitō (斎藤 ミヤコ, Saitō Miyako) is the wife of Ichigo Saitō and acts as the primary caretaker for Aqua and Ruby after Ai's death.
 She manages Strawberry Productions and keeps the business afloat after the disbandment of the original B-Komachi and the disappearance of Ichigo.